Jatansahu/Task-PIT-ROUND-4/README.md

 ##### General Purpose:

-The query is designed to perform a point-in-time join between the entity data (which likely contains timestamps) and the feature data stored in Redshift.
+The query is designed to perform a PIT join between the entity data (which contains timestamps) and the feature data stored in Redshift.
 It ensures that only the feature data available before or at the timestamp of the entity data is considered.

 ##### Handling Edge Cases: